 A mouth-watering and ultimately refreshing blend of sparkling water, fruit flavouring and alcohol has taken the beverage industry by storm in recent years.
-Of course, there are still beers and wine coolers out there, but these are stuffing drinkers with calories, carbs, gluten and sugar.

 In 2019, the number of hard seltzer brands on the market doubled compared to the year before, while in June 2020 Nielsen recorded a mind-blowing increase of 150% of new brands cropping up.
 Many beer breweries and vintners have added hard seltzer to their lineup to leverage the punch of this innovative and highly refreshing alcoholic drink type.

 The phenomenal appetite and Millenial’s craze for the hot new bubbly beverage is evident all over the market, from takeout sales to hard seltzer brands’ websites to sales at bars and restaurants.

 As with everything new, consumers are curious to learn more about this uplifting fizzy trend.
 For example, what exactly is hard seltzer and how is it made?

 Join us as we sneak behind the scenes of the hard seltzer production methods.

 The first step in the production of most alcoholic beverages is the alcohol fermentation process with the help of sugar and yeast.
 The liquid that comes out of blending sugar, water and yeast is called sugar wash.